Few-Shot Segmentation via Cycle-Consistent Transformer: Related Work

 \subsection{Cycle-consistency Learning}

 Our work is partially inspired by cycle-consistency learning~\cite{zhu2017cyclegan,dwibedi2019temporalCYC} that is explored in various computer vision areas.
 For instance, in image translation, CycleGAN~\cite{zhu2017cyclegan} uses cycle-consistency to align image pairs.
 It is also effective in learning 3D correspondence~\cite{zhou2016corr3Dlearning}, consistency between video frames~\cite{wang2019timecycle} and association between different domains~\cite{kang2020pixelcycle}.
 These works typically constructs cycle-consistency loss between aligned targets (\textit{e.g.}, images).
 However, the simple training loss cannot be directly applied to few-shot segmentation because the test categories are unseen from the training process and no finetuning is involved during testing.
-In this work, we combine the ideology of cycle-consistency with transformer and show its substantial potential in few-shot segmentation.
+In this work, we incorporate the idea of cycle-consistency into transformer to eliminate the negative effect of confusing or irrelevant support pixels.